Bladder Control FAQs

 Pads and pants for faecal incontinence will have a different absorbency level to those used for urinary incontinence.
-B&BF works with some of the suppliers of faecal incontinence pads and pants, and you can find more information in our Bowel Conditions and Symptoms section.
+B&BC used to work with some of the suppliers of faecal incontinence pads and pants, and you can find more information in our Bowel Conditions and Symptoms section.

 Please take a look to see if there is anything suitable for your needs, you can visit a companies website by following the links should you wish to find out more.

 I suffer from constipation quite often, are there any ‘self-help’ tips that I can try before I use conventional methods.

 There are many triggers that can cause the symptoms of constipation such as a lack of fibre in your diet, lack of fluids and lack of exercise.
 As a general rule, eating more high-fibre foods such as wholegrain bread, wholegrain breakfast cereals, fruit and vegetables can prevent constipation.

 Also, drink at least 1.5-2 litres (6-8 glasses) of water based drinks per day, this will keep the stools moist and easier to pass.
 Try and be more active as this will help muscle contractions that move waste matter through the gut.
 Walking is an excellent activity as you can do it anywhere at any time.
 Visit our page on lifestyle, fluids and diet for more information.

 A method of tracking what may be affecting your bowels is by keeping a bowel diary.
 This records what you’ve eaten and drank including medication which may be causing constipation.
 If you experience constipation frequently it may be beneficial to take your completed bowel diary to your GP to discuss the results.
 For more information on Bowel Diary’s please visit Bowel Retraining Section.